 For Dual PC streaming, you’ll need:

-- Two PCs, one more GPU intensive (gaming) and the other more CPU intensive (streaming).
+- Two PCs, one more GPU intensive (gaming), preferably with NVIDIA RTX 3000 graphics and the other more CPU intensive (streaming), preferably with a multicore processor like Intel Core i7 or AMD Ryzen 5000.
 Our team can assist with configuring two systems that will be optimized for your needs and budget, but our Raptor Z55 is an excellent starting point.

 - Two monitors (or more) since you’ll need at least one display for each PC.